gexahedron/graph-book/notes/o6c4c.md

   - 0 0 0 1 2 3
   - 0 0 0 1 2 4
   - 0 0 0 2 3 4

+TODO: recheck these weights, something is definitely wrong, we miss some additional condition about oriented vertex type sums (where 112+112=224)

 ## TODO: oriented vs ignored